 Details for upcoming semesters will be available at the time of pre-registration in the middle of the semester, and more distant plans may be ascertained by consulting the divisional representative or the instructors concerned.

-Fall 2017 Final Exam Schedule (pdf): This will be updated as more faculty identify final exam dates and times.
+The Spring 2018 final exam schedule will be posted as faculty identify exams offered.
 If you are unsure if your course is offering a final exam, please consult your syllabi and ask the instructor for further clarification.

 Consult the Divinity Bulletin for additional information about courses offered through Duke Divinity School.